 In May of 2016 the Legacy Project launched the Legacy LIVE Series which “brings to life” LGBTQ historic figures through programs and events keyed to specific dates in history commemorating births, deaths, and other milestones.
 Legacy LIVE incorporates elements and aspects of all of the Legacy Project’s initiatives including ceremony’s on the Legacy Walk, film screenings, live performances, and educational lectures and presentations.
 These events include additional LGBTQ organizations, which serve as “presenting partners,” as well as area businesses who host receptions for those who attend.
 Legacy LIVE is part of a comprehensive effort to build an appreciation for LGBTQ History – which is not taught in schools – into the cultural awareness of the community.
 The end goal is to expand that cultural awareness enough to eventually support a brick and mortar LGBTQ History Museum on North Halsted Street that will explore on the stories behind LGBTQ contributions to world history and culture through artifacts, newspaper clippings, books, memorabilia, original artwork, recordings, and photography chronicling centuries of international achievement.

-In 2019 the Legacy Walk was declared the largest LGBTQ-focused Historic Landmark in the world.
+In 2019, the Legacy Walk was declared the largest LGBTQ-focused Historic Landmark in the world by the City of Chicago.
+Then in 2020, the Legacy Project was inducted into Chicago's LGBT Hall of Fame https://chicagolgbthalloffame.org/the-legacy-project/.
 There is nothing else on earth quite like Chicago’s Legacy Project.